 What is the most valuable item to scrap?

 The most valuable thing to scrap is copper.
 Copper is an important metal because it is lightweight yet durable, so it can be used in various applications, from copper tubing in appliances to plumbing pipes.
-Copper costs around $2 – $4 per pound, depending on which scrap yard you to take them.
+Copper costs around $2 – $4 per pound, depending on which scrapyard you take it to.

 What can I scrap around my house?

-You’d be surprised that there are actually a lot of things that you can scrap around your house.
-You can sell stainless steel kitchen appliances, take out the copper tubing from HVAC systems, aluminum rims from old vehicles, soda cans, and tin cans to cast iron cookware you no longer use.
-If you familiarize yourself with the different metal types you can scrap, you’ll see that there’s actually a lot you can scrap for money.
+You’d be surprised that there are manyf things that you can scrap around your house.
+You can sell stainless steel kitchen appliances, take out the copper tubing from HVAC systems, aluminum rims from old vehicles, collect soda cans and tin cans, and even cast iron cookware you no longer use.
+If you familiarize yourself with the different metal types you can scrap, you’ll see that there’s a lot you can scrap for money.

 What pays the most for scrap?

-We already know that copper pays the most for scrap.
-But other metal types pay good money too, such as brass and aluminum.
+We already know that copper claims the best prices of all scrap metals.
+But other metal types, such as brass and aluminum, bring good money too.

 Conclusion